scottyla19/341-final/final-site/readme.md

 ![alt text](./img/sentinel-gb.png "Sentinel Studios Logo")

 The site itself will have four main sections including home, services, about, and contact pages.
+The color palette again follows the Material Design palette using simple colors with primary blue as well as dark primary blue mixed with green accents.
+The font and overall design will be minimalist and non-distracting.

 ### Wireframe Mockups
-Originally I thought about designing for three different screen sizes of phone, table, and desktop.
+Originally I thought about designing for three different screen sizes of phone, tablet, and desktop.
 However after going through the design process for the phone and tablet I didn't see much of a difference so I narrowed it down to two very different designs.